aL1aL7/wiki-al1al7/README.md

 # Repository for my personal wiki/blog and digital notepad

+The website is hosted at [wiki.al1al7.de](https://wiki.al1al7.de) and serves as a personal repository for code snippets, commands, and technical notes.
+It is not intended for public blogging or commercial use.

 This website is built with [MkDocs](https://www.mkdocs.org/) and uses the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

 To build this site, the only requirement is to have [Python](https://www.python.org/) installed.